It’s important to WHUUF’s Members that we live our values.

 WHUUF Giving Tree

 Be a part of an honored WHUUF tradition and help fulfill the holiday wishes of the children of members of Western Farm Workers Association!
-This year we are supporting 32 kids ranging from 1-15 years old.
+This year we are supporting 30-40 kids ranging from infants to teenagers.

-Check out the tree in the Sanctuary foyer and choose a child’s tag (their wishes are printed on the back of the tag).
+Check out the tree in the main foyer starting November 16th and choose a child’s ornament (their wishes are printed on the back of the ornament).
 Fill out your name and contact information on the sign up sheet next to the tree.
+We’ll also have a virtual sign up!

 Letter Writing for Human Rights